-The native people of the central California coast are usually referred to today as the Ohlone.
+The native people of the area that includes Santa Cruz County are usually referred to today as the Ohlone.
 Until about 40 years ago, writers used the name Costanoan, from the Spanish word for coast.
 The image at right (courtesy of OAC) is a drawing of a group of native dancers at Mission San Jose, from ~1803-1807.
 They likely represent a different tribal group from the people who lived near Santa Cruz, but we have no pictorial record of Santa Cruz natives from such an early date.

 You can find Ohlone on a few signs around the S. F. Bay area, but none (that I’ve found) in Santa Cruz.
 Only three possible vestiges of local Ohlone words survive on Santa Cruz area signs: Aptos, Soquel and Zayante.
 Because the Ohlone had no written language, these names are presumed to be phonetic renderings of Ohlone words.
 The Spanish sound of the words is due to the fact that the earliest written versions of the names were recorded by Spanish explorers, mapmakers and missionaries.
 The words’ origins are not clear, and many alternative spellings have come and gone over the years.
 Historian Donald Clark found these variations on Aptos: Abtos, Avtos, Otosh, Autosh, Autos, Outos, Otas, Atos and Ortos.